 What is Powdery Mildew?

 Powdery mildew is a common name for several types of fungal infections that frequently occur on cucurbits, nightshades, and legumes.
-It is typical for powdery mildews to appear during hot, dry weather.
-Powdery Mildew first presents as white patches of furry mold, usually on the tops of leaves.
+It is typical for powdery mildew to appear during hot, dry weather.
+Powdery mildew first presents as white patches of furry mold, usually on the tops of leaves.
 It spreads via spores in the air.
-These spores can also live in previously infected soil or structures, making the removal of contaminated parts essential to long term garden health.
+These spores can also live in previously infected soil or structures, making the removal of contaminated parts essential to long-term garden health.

 Plants grown in greenhouses are more susceptible to powdery mildew and a range of other fungal infections due to a variety of factors.
 You are most likely going to find powdery mildew on melons, squash, and cucumbers.
-I would like to explain and share several methods to prevent it and enjoy your greenhouse garden year-round.
+I would like to explain and share several methods to prevent it so you can enjoy your greenhouse garden year-round.

 How do powdery mildew infections happen, and what are the solutions?